Pesshiii/searchEngine/README.md

 ```

 # About the project
-- File for configuration, searching and results are `.json` type, so this project includes library from [nlohmann](https://github.com/nlohmann/json)
+- Files for configuration, searching and results are `.json` type, so this project includes library from [nlohmann](https://github.com/nlohmann/json)

 - Tests are done by [google-test](https://github.com/google/googletest).

-- InvertedIndex class maps all the unic words in files using multithreading, so that searching then goes much faster.
+- InvertedIndex class maps all the unic words in files using `<thread>` library

 ## Inverted index sistem is implemented in this project: